 "What do you mean, Crusher?"
 Thomas asked.

 "I mean you're going to pay for not handing over your money.
 Me and the boys will take a pound of flesh instead of the money.
-You'll leave this school when the classes are over.
+You'll leave this school when the classes finish.
 We'll be waiting for you somewhere on your way home.
 Is my meaning clear enough, Mr. Gobbler?"
 The other boys laughed, and Crusher put a big grin on his face.
 His intense black eyes let Thomas know he meant every word.

-"There's some chocolate chip cookies on the counter.
+"There're chocolate chip cookies on the counter.
 Pour yourself a glass of milk.
 How was school today?
 Do you like your new teacher?"

 "Mom, can I go over to Andy's after dinner?
 I want to tell him about school."

 "No, you can't.
 Andy is still running a fever, and Noreen told me today he isn't feeling well at all."

 "Please, Mom, you told me I couldn't get the pox since I've already had it."

 "Thomas, I said no, and don't ask me again.
 Get your homework done."

 "I need to talk to him about something," Thomas said in his most imploring voice.

 “I'm not too busy now to talk; can I help you with something?"